awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 + BGP propagated routes from a Site\-to\-Site VPN connection
 + For matching prefixes where each Site\-to\-Site VPN connection uses BGP, the AS PATH is compared and the prefix with the shortest AS PATH is preferred\.
 **Note**
-We do not recommend using AS PATH prepending, to ensure that both tunnels have equal AS PATH\.
+We do not recommend using AS PATH prepending, to ensure that both tunnels have equal AS PATH.
+AWS Managed VPN does not support Equal Cost Multi Path (ECMP) for egress data path in the case of multiple AWS Managed VPN tunnels terminating on the same VGW\.
 + When the AS PATHs are the same length and if the first AS in the AS\_SEQUENCE is the same across multiple paths, multi\-exit discriminators \(MEDs\) are compared\.
 The path with the lowest MED value is preferred\.

 Route priority is affected during [VPN tunnel endpoint updates](#routing-vpn-tunnel-updates)\.